 Go swimming at Hótel Laugarhóll

 Imagine a bright blue, heated outdoor pool, next to a small hotel in a valley in the middle of nowhere.
 You just thought of the pool of Hótel Laugarhóll in Bjarnarfjörður!
 The pool has a temperature of 35ºC.
-Close to the pool, there’s a warm creek.
-You can use the hotel’s changing rooms and showers if you want to bathe there, but make sure you pay the hotel a fee for using their facilities.
-The hotel’s swimming pool is fed with water from a small geothermal spring close by, Gvenðarlaug, which is not for bathing because it’s a protected archaeological site.
-The hot spring was blessed in the 12th century by Bishop Gvenður the Good and was believed to have miraculous powers.
+If you are going to bathe here, you should use the hotel’s changing rooms and showers, and pay the hotel a fee for using their facilities.
+The hotel’s swimming pool is fed with water from a small geothermal spring close by, Gvendarlaug, which is not for bathing because it’s a protected archaeological site.
+The hot spring was blessed in the 12th century by Bishop Gvendur the Good and was believed to have miraculous powers.

 Check out Árnesstapar